The re-transnationalization of literary criticism

 Two years later, in 1955, Runnquist repeated his lamentation – but not without a certain amount of satisfaction that some of the bigger newspapers had started to face up to their responsibility and review important foreign language books twice: when they were first published in the original language and again when the translation appeared.

 Today, this type of outlook is almost completely limited to occasional themed issues and focal points published by literary journals.
 Even in this small sector of publishing, the situation is far from satisfying: continuity has gone, and when a focal point or a themed issue is presented (often covering 50 or 100 years of a country's literary history) emphasis is placed on literary texts.
 If there is any literary criticism at all, it usually deals with one particular author.
 Articles painting a broad picture of what is really contemporary are rare.

 The situation is not equally bad everywhere.
 In Germany you can – even in the cultural sections of the major daily newspapers – occasionally find well-informed reviews of, or at least comments on, newly published books from, for example, Poland, Ukraine, or Russia.
 Occasionally.
 In most other parts of Europe there is simply nothing.

-There are several reasons for this development (the decline of the literary institution, changes in the publishing business, or even "globalization") but it is safe to say that there is still a need – in the idealistic as well as the practical or professional sense – for a "re-transnationalization" of literary criticism.
+There are several reasons for this development: the general decline of the literary institution, changes in the publishing business, and, paradoxically, even "globalization".
+But whatever reason one chooses to emphasize, the conclusion will be the same: there is an urgent need – in the ideal as well as the practical or professional sense – for a "re-transnationalization" of literary criticism.

 Original in English